billyc/immersion/_posts/2023-09-12-sept-update.md

 - I also put each word into Context Reverso to find a good sample sentence which used the word in context.
 Great resource!

-- For some words I resisted the temptation to put the English translation, but for others I felt it would be necessary, so I did.
+- For some words I resisted the temptation to put the English translation, but for others it felt like it would be necessary, so I did.

-**Grammar:** I also started to re-skim through my _Turkish in Three Months_ grammar book as well as the [elon turkish]() grammar website to pick up the meaning and usage of the many different suffixes.
+**Grammar:** I also started to re-skim through my _Turkish in Three Months_ grammar book as well as the [elon turkish]() grammar website to pick up the meaning and usage of the endless different suffixes.
 This part was not entirely new to me, as I have tried to read Turkish grammar books before.
 So I think, as immersion learners go, I probably need less focus on grammar than someone starting cold.
 But even so, Turkish is _so different from western languages_ that reading up on the grammar is absolutely